imangareeboo/Austen_Adaptations/aboutproject.md

 ### Is This Catalogue Complete?

-**HAHAHAHAHA**
 Absolutely NOT.
 Cataloguing Adaptations of Austen is a daunting project because there are often a slew of adaptations published every year, and some are more accessible than others.
 > In truth, this is more easily described as: "An Evolving Catalogue of English-language Austen Adaptations*.

 ### What Lies in the Future?